-OECD Guidelines Chapter 1 & 2: General principles and supply chain
+OECD Guidelines Chapter 1 & 2: General principles and supply

 The OECD Guidelines formulate a number of general principles for international business.
 The underlying theme is to observe the 'rules' of the country in which your company operates and responsible supply chain management.